m-maha21/code-quiz-challenge-06/README.md

-# Code Quiz Challenge
+# Code Quiz App

 ## Description

-Link to walkthrough video: https://drive.google.com/file/d/16Cks9Fx-aQo9KM1aXH8GQXBRGXLHnehR/view?pli=1
+My app is a timed coding quiz designed to help coding students practice their JavaScript fundamentals and compare their progress to their peers by storing high scores.

+Please click here to the deployed site of my application: https://m-maha21.github.io/code-quiz-challenge-06/

 ## Table of Contents